npxtune/JetBrains-Discord-Integration/README.md

 chmod +x gradlew
 ./gradlew
 ```
-This will generate the file `JetBrains-Discord-Integration-X.X.X.zip`.
+This will generate the file `JetBrains-Discord-Integration-X.X.X.XXX.zip`.

 To install the zip file follow the steps from the [previous install method](#from-the-github-release-page).
 See below to choose the correct version for your IDE.